-The measures include increasing a guarantee on European bank deposits to $136,760 to be implemented within the next 12 months.
+The meeting is also set to debate increasing a guarantee on European bank deposits to $136,760 to be implemented within the next 12 months.

 He said: “The IMF has got to be rebuilt as fit for purpose for the modern world.
 We need an early warning system for the world economy.”

 Brown said creating a new international financial architecture should be “an immediate task” to restore confidence in markets.